Fastlikelava/william-carter-portfolio/design-stories/ssa-digital-first-redesign.md

 - uneven Spanish parity across high-impact content
 - growing demand for online services after the pandemic closed field offices

-The Digital-First Redesign—part of SSA’s transition from a field-office-first service model to an online-first, scalable digital ecosystem—aimed to modernize high-impact user journeys across the site by streamlining top tasks, improving accessibility, strengthening Spanish-language equity, and establishing a cohesive enterprise design system rooted in usability and evidence.
+The goal of the Digital-First Redesign was to transition SSA from a field-office-first service model to an online-first, scalable digital ecosystem.
+We aimed to modernize high-impact user journeys across the site by:
+- streamlining top tasks,
+- improving accessibility,
+- strengthening Spanish-language equity, and
+- establishing a cohesive enterprise design system rooted in usability and evidence.

 What follows is the story of how we re-centered SSA.gov around user needs and modern web practices—ultimately increasing CSAT to **70.0**, improving online service adoption, and laying the foundation for sustainable enterprise-wide digital governance.

-To show how this came together end-to-end, the following six sections walk through the core challenge, the team, the UX process, the key insights that shaped the redesign, the organization-wide impact, and what comes next.
+To show how this came together end-to-end, the following six sections walk through the core challenge, the team, the UX process, the key insights that shaped the redesign, the organization-wide impact, and the plan for what comes next.

 ---